MicrosoftLearning/mslearn-azure-ml/Instructions/05-Designer-train-model.md

 1. Within the same pipeline you've been working in so far
 1. Add the **Train a Logistic Regression Classifier Model** component to the canvas, next to the other training component.
-1. Connect the output of the **Normalize numerical columns** component to the input of the new training component.
+1. Connect the output of the **Normalize Numerical Columns** component to the input of the new training component.
 1. At the top, select **Submit**.
 1. When prompted, create a new experiment named `designer-compare-classification`, and run it.
 1. When the pipeline has completed, review the **Metrics** for both training components.